Weekly Bingo Games

 Maternity Fitness Classes

 Preparation for childbirth and outstanding shape-up after childbirth designed and coordinated by registered nurses.
 7:30 p.m. at Mid-Island Hospital (an affiliate of Winthrop-University Hospital), 4295 Hempstead Tpke, Bethpage.
 For information call 579-6000.
-Classes provided every Tuesday and Thursday.
-Also on Nov.
-20.
+Also on Dec.
+18.

 The Emphysema Club